-This protocol does not allow for the quantity supplied to be less than the number of days prescribed on the original prescription Criteria for inclusion The patient/carer presents with a valid prescription (meeting the requirements of the Human Medicines Regulations 2012) for paracetamol 120mg OR 240mg suppositories.
+Scope of SSP All NHS and private prescriptions.
+This protocol does not allow for the quantity supplied to be less than the number of days prescribed on the original prescription Criteria for inclusion The patient/carer presents with a valid prescription (meeting the requirements of the Human Medicines Regulations 2012) for paracetamol 120mg suppositories.
 The patient/carer consents to receiving the medicine supplied in accordance with this SSP.
 The patient/carer should only be supplied in accordance with this SSP if the pharmacist is satisfied they understand and are able to accommodate the switch.
-Criteria for exclusion Where the pharmacist, using their professional judgement, determines that the patient is not suitable to receive the marginally stronger medicine in accordance with this SSP.
-The patient/carer presents with a prescription for a medicine other than paracetamol 120mg suppositories or paracetamol 240mg suppositories.
+Criteria for exclusion Where the pharmacist, using their professional judgement, determines that the patient is not suitable to receive the marginally higher strength medicine in accordance with this SSP.
+The patient/carer presents with a prescription for a medicine other than paracetamol 120mg suppositories.
 The patient/carer presents a prescription which is not valid.
 The patient/carer does not consent to receiving the medicine(s) supplied in accordance with this SSP.
-Patients who have had a previous allergic reaction to paracetamol 125mg suppositories, or paracetamol 250mg suppositories or their excipients.
+Patients who have had a previous allergic reaction to paracetamol 125mg suppositories or their excipients.
 Patients considered to be unsuitable or at higher risk need to be referred back to their prescriber promptly for further advice.
 Cautions including any relevant action to be taken Ensure that patients considered unsuitable for inclusion are promptly referred to their prescriber for further advice.
-Special considerations for specific populations of patients As paracetamol 120mg/240mg suppositories are largely prescribed for infants and children, concerns may be raised by parents/carers about the slightly increased dose (5mg or 10mg) of the alternatives.
+Special considerations for specific populations of patients As paracetamol 120mg suppositories are largely prescribed for infants and children, concerns may be raised by parents/carers about the slightly increased dose (5mg) of the alternative.
 For the average patient the slight increase in dose will not be clinically significant and it is negligible in the context of the overall dosing schedule.
 For example, in the 1-year-old (10kg) where the recommended dose is either 120mg or 125mg given every 4-6 hours with a maximum of 4 times in 24 hours this only constitutes a maximum of a 4% variation from usual dose, and as children get heavier this variation decreases further.
 However, there may be some patients where dose is critical and these should be referred back to the prescriber.